-Mount Kinabalu is the highest mountain in Malaysia, and one of the highest peaks in South East Asia.
+Mount Kinabalu is the highest mountain in Malaysia and one of the highest peaks in South East Asia.
 Kota Kinabalu acts as the gateway to Kinabalu National Park, the home of 4,095m-high Mount Kinabalu.
 So, it’s not surprising that climbing Mount Kinabalu is one of the most popular requests for things to do in Kota Kinabalu.
-Climbing Mount Kinabalu can be done as a 2 day or 3 day trip.
-It’s a challenging trek up (and down) but the views from Low Peak’s Summit are breath-taking as you watch the sunrise over the Crocker Mountain Range.
-There are limited permits issued each day for climbing Mount Kinabalu so Mount Kinabalu climbing trips do tend to get fully booked in.
+Climbing Mount Kinabalu can be done as a 2-day or 3-day trip.
+It’s a challenging trek up (and down), but the views from Low Peak’s Summit are breathtaking as you watch the sunrise over the Crocker Mountain Range.
+There are limited permits issued each day for climbing Mount Kinabalu, so Mount Kinabalu climbing trips do tend to get fully booked.

 A Toasty Number 2 – Test out the Tropical Waters and Islands of Tunku Abdul Rahman Marine Park

 Visiting Tunku Abdul Rahman Marine Park is a great choice when looking at things to do in Kota Kinabalu.
-Located just in front of Kota Kinabalu and accessible by a short boat transfer it is very easy to visit the Marine Park.
-Home to five islands – Sapi, Gaya, Mamutik, Manukan, Sulug (private island) – you can choose from chilling out on the beach, snorkelling, scuba diving and water sports activities.
-There’s even an island to island zipline between Sapi and Gaya.
+Located just in front of Kota Kinabalu and accessible by a short boat transfer, it is very easy to visit the Marine Park.
+Home to five islands – Sapi, Gaya, Mamutik, Manukan, and Sulug (private island) – you can choose from chilling out on the beach, snorkelling, scuba diving and water sports activities.
+There’s even an island-to-island zipline between Sapi and Gaya.
 Cool!
 The best way to explore the coral reefs and see some of the amazing tropical reef life is by boat – either snorkelling or scuba diving.
-As Sabah is located in the Coral Triangle there is a surprisingly wide variety of marine life living in the coral reefs – from Black Tip Reef Sharks, Turtles, Seahorses through to several species of Clown Fish.
+As Sabah is located in the Coral Triangle, there is a surprisingly wide variety of marine life living in the coral reefs – from Black Tip Reef Sharks, Turtles, and Seahorses to several species of Clown Fish.
 We even have an ‘Orangutan Crab’ that can be found living on the soft coral in the Marine Park.
 For those on a tight budget, there are island boat transfers allowing you to visit the islands independently.

 Setting in at 3 – Watch a Stunning Sunset